-- The right to be notified of available counseling, mental health or student services for victims of sexual assault, both on campus and in the community. - The right to notification of options and assistance for changing academic or employment situations after an alleged sexual assault incident.
+- The right to notification of options and assistance for changing academic or employment situations after an alleged sexual assault incident.
 These changes will be made if they are reasonably available and desired by the victim.
 No formal complaint, or investigation, campus or criminal need occur before this option is available.
-Accommodations may include: - o Exam (paper, assignment) rescheduling - Taking an incomplete in a class - Transferring class sections - o Temporary withdrawal - Alternative course completion options - o Alternative work assignments and/or supervisory changes - The right not to have irrelevant prior sexual history admitted as evidence in a campus hearing. - The right not to have any complaint of sexual assault mediated (as opposed to adjudicated.) - The right to make a victim-impact statement at the campus conduct proceeding and to have that statement considered by the board in determining its sanction. - The right to a campus no contact order against another person who has engaged in or threatens to engage in stalking, threatening, harassing or other improper behavior that presents a danger to the welfare of the complaining person or others. - The right to have complaints of sexual misconduct responded to quickly and with sensitivity by campus disciplinary officials. - The right to appeal the finding and sanction of the conduct body, in accordance with the standards for appeal established by the institution. - The right to review all documentary evidence available regarding the complaint, subject to the privacy limitations imposed by state and federal law. - The right to be informed of the names of all witnesses who will be called to give testimony, within 48 hours of the hearing, except in cases where a witness' identity will not be revealed to the respondent for compelling safety reasons (this does not include the name of the alleged complainant, which will always be revealed.) - The right to preservation of privacy, to the extent possible and allowed by law. - The right to a hearing closed to the public. - The right to petition that any member of the conduct body be removed on the basis of demonstrated bias. - The right to give testimony in a campus hearing by means other than being in the same room with the respondent. - The right to ask the investigators to identify and question relevant witnesses, including expert witnesses. - The right to be fully informed of campus conduct rules and procedures as well as the nature and extent of all alleged violations contained within the complaint. - The right to be present for all testimony given and evidence presented before the conduct body. - The right to have complaints heard by conduct and appeals officers who have received annual sexual misconduct training.
+Accommodations may include: - o Exam (paper, assignment) rescheduling - o Taking an incomplete in a class - o Transferring class sections - o Temporary withdrawal - Alternative course completion options - o Alternative work assignments and/or supervisory changes - The right not to have irrelevant prior sexual history admitted as evidence in a campus hearing. - The right not to have any complaint of sexual assault mediated (as opposed to adjudicated.) - The right to make a victim-impact statement at the campus conduct proceeding and to have that statement considered by the board in determining its sanction. - The right to a campus no contact order against another person who has engaged in or threatens to engage in stalking, threatening, harassing or other improper behavior that presents a danger to the welfare of the complaining person or others. - The right to have complaints of sexual misconduct responded to quickly and with sensitivity by campus disciplinary officials. - The right to appeal the finding and sanction of the conduct body, in accordance with the standards for appeal established by the institution. - The right to review all documentary evidence available regarding the complaint, subject to the privacy limitations imposed by state and federal law. - The right to be informed of the names of all witnesses who will be called to give testimony, within 48 hours of the hearing, except in cases where a witness' identity will not be revealed to the respondent for compelling safety reasons (this does not include the name of the alleged complainant, which will always be revealed.) - The right to preservation of privacy, to the extent possible and allowed by law. - The right to a hearing closed to the public. - The right to petition that any member of the conduct body be removed on the basis of demonstrated bias. - The right to give testimony in a campus hearing by means other than being in the same room with the respondent. - The right to ask the investigators to identify and question relevant witnesses, including expert witnesses. - The right to be fully informed of campus conduct rules and procedures as well as the nature and extent of all alleged violations contained within the complaint. - The right to be present for all testimony given and evidence presented before the conduct body. - The right to have complaints heard by conduct and appeals officers who have received annual sexual misconduct training.